-On December 29, 2010, relative to a domestic dispute, Appellant was charged with domestic felony assault, simple assault, and resisting arrest.
-On March 11, 2011, the counts of simple assault and resisting arrest were dismissed.
-Appellant, on the same date, entered a plea of nolo contendere on the remaining charge for which he was sentenced1 to a ten-year term retroactive to the offense date2 with six years of the term suspended.
-Appellant, as part of said sentence, was also ordered to pay an assessment fee of \$675 relative to court costs.
+On June 13, 2006, Appellant was charged with first degree robbery.
+Appellant, on the same date, entered a plea of nolo contendere for which he was sentenced to a thirty-year term retroactive to the offense date with twenty years of the term suspended.
+Appellant, as part of said sentence, was also placed on twenty years probation and ordered to pay an assessment fee of \$550 relative to court costs.

-On October 27, 2011, Appellant filed a Motion for Remission of Costs pursuant to G.L.
-1956 § 12-18.1-3(d).
-Appellant argues that "upon release from confinement he will be without means with which to defray the expense of fines and costs currently accessed against him."
+On October 26, 2011, Appellant filed a Motion for Remission of Costs, pursuant to G.L.
+1956 § 12-18.1-3(d), for the remission of "all fines and costs currently assessed against him."
+Appellant argued that "upon his release from confinement he will be without the means with which to defray the expense of fines and costs currently accessed against him."
 In support of the motion, Appellant listed the general state of the economy, high unemployment rates, and his criminal records as factors precluding employment.
-Appellant also noted that he is reliant upon "community based assistance to survive."
+Appellant also noted that he is reliant upon "SSI, Welfare, or relies on other community based assistance to survive."